 Slightly more common in the upper limb (60%) than in the lower limb (40%) 2.

-Congenital lumbar spinal stenosis (CLSS) is a type of vertebral central canal stenosis and has a different epidemiology with less severe degenerative change compared to acquired/degenerative lumbar spinal stenosis.
+Congenital lumbar spinal stenosis (CLSS) is a type of spinal canal stenosis and has a different epidemiology with less severe degenerative change compared to acquired/degenerative lumbar spinal stenosis.

 Congenital muscular dystrophies (CMD) are a heterogeneous group of autosomal recessive myopathies presenting at birth with hypotonia, delayed motor development, and early onset of progressive muscle weakness, confirmed with a dystrophic pattern on muscle biopsy.

 Congenital pseudoarthrosis of the clavicle is a rare condition, which typically presents as an isolated anatomical variant.

 Usually presents as a midclavicular swelling in the neonate or young child 1.